 As the number of smartphone users grows every day, so does the number of developers.
 And where there are lots of developers and applications, there must be lots of QA engineers, as an app’s quality is the key to its success.

-QAs and developers are in a constant search for the best mobile application testing tools, and choosing one or several has become a big problem.
+QAs and developers are in a constant search for the best mobile app testing software, and choosing one or several has become a big problem.

 Here are some other difficulties related to mobile app testing according to senior IT management executives.

 As you can see, the vast majority of development companies performed mobile testing in 2016, and their number is growing.
-However, the problem of finding the right testing tools for mobile applications has become a serious obstacle for developers and QAs.
+However, the problem of finding the right tools for mobile application testing has become a serious obstacle for developers and QAs.

 Universal automated testing tools:

-These are universal testing tools for Android, iOS, and other platforms such as Windows and Blackberry.
+These are universal testing tools for mobile applications on Android, iOS, and other platforms such as Windows and Blackberry.

 - Easy installation for non-developers